Dear reader of ADxS.org, please excuse the disruption.

 True moderate or severe depression (see below under melancholic / atypical depression) should be prioritized for treatment.

-In the case of mild depression in the sense of dysphoria / dysthymia, on the other hand, comorbid ADHD should be treated as a priority, as the elimination of the ADHD-typical overload and ADHD-typical symptoms often reduces the ADHD’s own dysphoria.
+In the case of mild depression in the sense of dysphoria / dysthymia, on the other hand, comorbid ADHD should be treated as a priority, as eliminating the ADHD-typical overload and ADHD-typical symptoms often reduces the ADHD’s own dysphoria.

 Serotonin reuptake inhibitors are generally contraindicated in ADHD-I (without hyperactivity), but may be indicated in ADHD-HI (with hyperactivity).

-⇒ Comments on serotonin reuptake inhibitors (SSRIs) for ADHD in the article ⇒ Medication for ADHD - overview
+⇒ Comments on serotonin reuptake inhibitors (SSRIs) in ADHD in the article ⇒ Medication for ADHD - overview

 2. Neurophysiological similarities between depression and ADHD¶

-Depression is primarily thought to be caused by a disruption of the noradrenaline and serotonin metabolism in the brain.
+Depression is primarily thought to be caused by a disorder of the noradrenaline and serotonin metabolism in the brain.

-More and more studies indicate that disorders of the dopamine system (which also exist in ADHD) can also cause symptoms of depression.
+More and more studies indicate that disorders of the dopamine system (as is also the case with ADHD) can also cause symptoms of depression.

-In anhedonia, dopaminergic circuitry associated with reward and motivation plays a key role in maintaining hedonic tone, particularly bottom-up and top-down projections into the dopaminergic system of9
+In anhedonia, dopaminergic circuitry associated with reward and motivation plays a key role in maintaining hedonic tone, particularly bottom-up and top-down projections into the dopaminergic system from9

 PFC